Part 1: Introduction

 TDC is required to report annually on their dog control policies and practices.
 The report is to contain certain specific information such as the number of dogs registered, the number of dogs declared dangerous, and the number of disqualified owners.

-All dogs first registered on or after 1 July 2006, except ‘working farm dogs’ and all dogs classified as dangerous or menacing since 1 December 2003 are required to be micro-chipped.
+All dogs first registered on or after 1 July 2006, except ‘working dogs’ (as defined in Section 2b(ii) of the Dog Control Act 1996) and all dogs classified as dangerous or menacing since 1 December 2003 are required to be micro-chipped.

 NB: No other type of ‘Working Dog’ is exempt from micro-chipping under the Act